dobots/scenario_runner/bt_demo/README.md

 ```

 3. Move into the src directory of this package and copy the file called t02_basic_ports.cpp.
 Rename it t03_generic_ports.
-From the main function replaces the nodes from the previous tutorial with the nodes from the tutorial:
+The main function replaces the nodes from the previous tutorial with the nodes from the tutorial:
 ```
 ...
   // We use the BehaviorTreeFactory to register our custom nodes